 Then follow up with:

 This multi-step approach often produces better results than trying to get everything perfect in a single prompt.
-It mimics the natural writing process of drafting and revising.
+It mimics the natural writing process of drafting and revising, which is something human writers have been doing for centuries—now we're just teaching AI to do the same.

 Once you've developed effective prompts, don't lose them!
 Creating a personal library of proven prompts can save you enormous amounts of time.